h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_4_MLE_Visual.md

 The following examples demonstrate MLE techniques with visual aids:

-- **Example 1: Continuous Distribution Identification**: Identify the most appropriate continuous distribution for a dataset and estimate its parameters using MLE.
+- **Example 1**: Continuous Distribution Identification - Identify the most appropriate continuous distribution for a dataset and estimate its parameters using MLE.
-- **Example 2: Discrete Distribution and Overdispersion**: Identify the best discrete distribution for count data, with focus on handling overdispersion.
+- **Example 2**: Discrete Distribution and Overdispersion - Identify the best discrete distribution for count data, with focus on handling overdispersion.
-- **Example 3: Normal Distribution MLE Properties**: Examine how MLE properties like consistency and efficiency manifest visually with different sample sizes.
+- **Example 3**: Normal Distribution MLE Properties - Examine how MLE properties like consistency and efficiency manifest visually with different sample sizes.
-- **Example 4: Bernoulli MLE and Sample Size Effects**: Visualize how the likelihood function changes with different observed data and sample sizes for a Bernoulli distribution.
+- **Example 4**: Bernoulli MLE and Sample Size Effects - Visualize how the likelihood function changes with different observed data and sample sizes for a Bernoulli distribution.
-- **Example 5: Exponential Family and Sufficient Statistics**: Demonstrate how sufficient statistics capture all necessary information for parameter estimation in exponential family distributions.
+- **Example 5**: Exponential Family and Sufficient Statistics - Demonstrate how sufficient statistics capture all necessary information for parameter estimation in exponential family distributions.

 ---

-### Example 1: Continuous Distribution Identification
+## Example 1: Continuous Distribution Identification

-#### Problem Statement
+### Problem Statement

 You are given a dataset that follows an unknown continuous distribution.
-Your task is to identify which of the following distributions best fits the data using MLE: Normal, Exponential, Gamma, or Beta.
+Your task is to:

+1. Identify which of the following distributions best fits the data using MLE: Normal, Exponential, Gamma, or Beta
+2. Estimate the parameters of the best-fitting distribution
+3. Explain why the chosen distribution is most appropriate

 The data histogram below shows the data distribution: